cucapra/braid/docs/basics.md

       mass * height * g;
     gpe(2.0, 3.0)

 This program evaluates to around 58.8.
-(Copy and paste any of these examples into the interactive dingus to see it working.)
+(Copy and paste any of these examples into the interactive [dingus][] to see it working.)

+[dingus]: ../dingus

 There's also an ML-esque syntax for defining and invoking functions, which can occasionally be more appropriate: